Francisco Borja

 Francisco Borja was a Roman Catholic prelate who served as Bishop of Teano (1508–1531).

 Biography

-On 5 July 1508, Francisco Borja was appointed by Pope Julius II as Bishop of Teano.
+Francisco Borja was the nephew of Cardinal Francisco de Borja y Navarro de Alpicat, himself a nephew of Pope Alexander VI.

+On 5 July 1508, Francisco Borja was appointed by Pope Julius II to succeed his uncle, who had resigned in his favor, as Bishop of Teano.
 He served as Bishop of Teano until his resignation in 1531.